How I rate

 • 2 – Bad – Are you sure you want to go here?

-• 3 – Acceptable – I think you deserve better.
+• 3 – Acceptable – we think you deserve better.

 • 4 – Good – Nice choice!
 Go have fun!